 7. Mary lost England’s last territory in France.

 The queen was dealt a blow in 1558 when the French captured Calais, a port town referred to as “the brightest jewel in the English crown.”
 A gateway for trade, Calais had been under English control since the 14th century.
 Upon learning the news that England had lost its last possession in France, Mary is alleged to have responded: “When I am dead and opened, you shall find Philip and Calais lying in my heart.”

 8. She was overshadowed by her younger sister.

 Mary’s five-year reign ended when she died during an influenza epidemic in 1558 at age 42 at St. James’s Palace in London.
 She was succeeded by her younger sister, Elizabeth, who ruled until her death in 1603.
 Elizabeth’s successor, James I, commanded that her coffin be placed on top of Mary’s in a vault at Westminster Abbey and had a large monument to Elizabeth erected at the site, while Mary only warranted a mention in an inscription on the monument.
 The gesture was symbolic of how Mary, the first English queen to rule in her own right, was overshadowed by Elizabeth, whose long reign is considered one of the greatest in the nation’s history.
-The Elizabethan era included voyages of discovery by such explorers as Francis Drake and William Raleigh, the defeat of the Spanish Armada and a flourishing of the arts, with Shakespeare producing a number of works during this period.
+The Elizabethan era included voyages of discovery by such explorers as Francis Drake and Walter Raleigh, the defeat of the Spanish Armada and a flourishing of the arts, with Shakespeare producing a number of works during this period.